A Foundation for Cultural Transformation

 What Makes this Training Unique?

-The Positive Culture Framework Training is an excellent opportunity to engage with others across the country and move toward cultivating a culture that supports and sustains health and safety.
-This virtual training will provide multiple opportunities for engagement including large discussions, small group breakout sessions, and polling.
+This is an interactive, synchronous training.
+Cameras are encourages to be on, and this virtual training will provide multiple opportunities for engagement including large group discussions, small group breakout sessions, and polling.
 The step-by-step handouts, interactive training sessions, and small group activities provide attendees with an informative, engaging experience.
+No recording will be available after the training.
+We thank you for your participation as it will enhance the overall experience for everyone!

 Who Should Attend?

-The Training is designed for anyone working to improve health and safety such as (but not limited to) health educators, traffic safety professionals, substance use disorder prevention professionals, prevention specialists, violence prevention advocates, coalition members, government personnel, educators, and law enforcement officers.
+The Training is designed for anyone working to improve health and safety such as (but not limited to) health educators, traffic safety professionals, substance misuse prevention professionals, prevention specialists, violence prevention advocates, coalition members, government personnel, educators, and law enforcement officers.

 Format

-This 3-day training will consist of six, 2-hr virtual sessions (2 per day).
+This 3-day training will consist of two, 2-hr virtual sessions each day (6 total sessions).
 Participants are expected to be at their own computers with audio access.
 Webcams are encouraged during group activities.

 Training Agenda